Ongoing education and training in protection of human subjects is a federal requirement

 submit copies of your certification to the IRB office for record keeping.

 Towson University’s IRB will accept certification from different human subjects research

 programs.
 If you have completed a training program similar to CITI (e.g. Johns Hopkins

 Online Human Research Protection Program), please notify the IRB office and submit

 How do I register for a course?

-All TU faculty, staff, and students can login to CITI with their NetID and password.
+TU faculty, staff, and students can log in directly with their NetID and password.

 How do I select the correct course?